tigerabrodi/learn-terraform-aws-instance/README.md

 An IP address within a CIDR block is like a specific address (like a house number in a street).
 In networking, each device or resource (like an EC2 instance or a database in AWS) needs an IP address to communicate with other devices.

 CIDR also involves routing.
 Routing is the process of directing data (IP packets) across a network.
 CIDR blocks help in defining routes by grouping addresses together, making it easier to direct traffic.

+# Terraform taint

+If you need to mark a resource as tainted, you can use the terraform taint command.
+This means that the next time you run terraform apply, the resource will be destroyed and recreated.